St. John’s College of Liberal Arts and Sciences Faculty Positions

 Division/Department Information

-The Scientific Inquiry Program within the Institute for Core Studies is seeking applications for a one-year contract faculty position teaching scientific inquiry to a diverse undergraduate population.
-All St. John’s University students who are not majoring in the sciences are required to take Scientific Inquiry, and the Scientific Inquiry faculty are responsible for designing and teaching the curriculum for this course.
-All faculty design their own courses, which are connected by a shared set of learning objectives.
-The candidate will join a program committed to inclusive pedagogical practices.
-The Scientific Inquiry Program is eager to attract candidates who represent the rich diversity of the students and communities we are proud to serve in the New York Metropolitan area.
+The First Year Writing Program within the Department of Core Studies is seeking applications for a tenure-track faculty position to teach First Year Writing to a diverse undergraduate population.
+All St. John’s University students are required to take First Year Writing, and the program is responsible for designing and teaching the curriculum for this course.
+Faculty design their own courses, which are connected by a shared set of learning objectives and an emphasis on high impact teaching practices and student engagement.
+The candidate will join a program committed to portfolio-based assessment, multimodal composition, and inclusive pedagogical practices, and will participate in program-level assessment, university-wide service, and student writing initiatives.
+The Department of Core Studies is eager to attract candidates who represent the rich diversity of the students and communities we are proud to serve in the New York Metropolitan area.
 In addition, we seek candidates who, through their research, teaching, and/or service, will contribute to the diversity and excellence of our academic community.

 Responsibilities